AerospaceRobotics/RPLidar-SLAMbot/README.md

 ## `slamBotMain/slamBotMain.ino`
 Arduino code for the Seeeduino Mega on our slamBot.
 Encoder and RPLidarDriver should be placed in the sketchbook folder to be properly added by the Arduino compiler at compile-time.
 Cannot be run on an Arduino with fewer than 4 serial ports if full functionality is to be maintained.
-Hence, we recommend the Arduino Mega, or the [Seeeduino Mega](http://aerospacerobotics.com/products/seeeduino-mega-arduino-compatible-board). <!---([which has more features](link to extra pins blog post)).-->
+Hence, we recommend the Arduino Mega, or the [Seeeduino Mega](http://aerospacerobotics.com/products/seeeduino-mega-arduino-compatible-board), [which has more features](http://aerospacerobotics.com/blogs/learn/14882125-seeeduino-mega-pin-control).

 ## slambotgui_source (Python)